-Language: 5 NEW (A
+Language: -

 Level: Foundation

-Duration and Online: 4 live sessions of 4 hours CPD Points: 8
+Online: 4 live sessions of 4 hours CPD Points: 8

 formats: Classroom: 2 days CPD Points: 10

 Well testing of oil, gas, and water wells is the technology that has been effectively used since the start of the oil business over century ago.
-Well test analysis/interpretation is considered one of the most effective reservoir management tool to help in maximizing well prodivity, enhance the expexted ultimate recovery of hydrocarbons, and also in devicing the fileds development plans.
-This courses offers the foundation of this techniques which covers the theory in a concise fashion and the emphases is on the practical applications using numerious actual well tests data and the application of the analysis results (using commercial software) for field development.
+Well test analysis/interpretation is considered one of the most effective reservoir management tool to help in maximizing well productivity, enhance the expected ultimate recovery of hydrocarbons, and also in devising the development plans.
+This courses offers the foundation of this techniques which covers the theory in a concise fashion and the emphasis is on the practical applications using numerous actual well tests data and the application of the analysis results (using commercial software) for field development.

 - 1. Provide good understanding of what goes on inside the black box (software) before starting well testing. - 2.
-Provide apprecaition of well test design before commencing with testing to ensure conclusive results are ontained. - 3.
+Provide appreciation of well test design before commencing with testing to ensure conclusive results are obtained. - 3.
 Offering step-by-step on how to analyze various types of well testing with emphasis on understanding data quality - 4.
 Well test analysis is a mix of science and art which is foundation of well test interpretation

-- Review of the flow equations: Equation of state, Darcy and continuity equation; Common flow geometry - Dimensionless parameters: definitions and Type Curve use/applications - Boundary conditions: infinite, Pseudo- steady state and steady state - Solution of the diffusivity equation: (class problem) - Build-up test analysis: Principle of Superposition, Horner Plot; average reservoir pressure (MBH) method (class problem); Reservoir boundaries and channel analysis - Wellbore skin factor and partial penetration (class problem) - Wellbore storage: use of type curves and (class problem) - Draw-down testing: Application and test analysis and equivalent time; Reservoir Limit Testing (case study fractured basement) - Hydraulically fractured wells - Fracture characterization (frac.
+- Review of the flow equations: Equation of state, Darcy and continuity equation; Common flow geometry - Dimensionless parameters: definitions Type Curve use/applications - Boundary conditions: infinite, Pseudo- steady state and steady state - Solution of the diffusivity equation: (class problem) - Build-up test analysis: Principle of Superposition, Horner Plot; average reservoir pressure (MBH) method (class problem); Reservoir boundaries and channel analysis - Wellbore skin factor and partial penetration (class problem) - Wellbore storage: use of type curves and (class problem) - Draw-down testing: Application and test analysis and equivalent time; Reservoir Limit Testing (case study fractured basement) - Hydraulically fractured wells - Fracture characterization (frac.
 Half-length, conductivity and orientation)